wkusnierczyk/playlists/playlists/the-rainbow.md

 **Artist:** [Peter Gabriel](#peter-gabriel) · **Album:** [So](#so)

-"Mercy Street" — Peter Gabriel

 "Mercy Street" is a song from Peter Gabriel's fifth studio album *So* (1986).
 It was inspired by the personal and confessional works of the American poet Anne Sexton, who wrote a play titled *Mercy Street* and a poem titled "45 Mercy Street."
 Gabriel had acquired a collection of Sexton's work at a bookshop in New York City.

 Gabriel could relate to Sexton as a deep thinker with a troubling depression who searches for meaning through her art.
 He used the image of darkness on Mercy Street to signal her depression.
 The song places us inside Sexton's world — the empty streets, the broken glass, the steam, the dreams made solid, the corridors of pale green and grey.
 "He's the priest, he's the doctor; he can handle the shocks" references Sexton's therapist, while "Anne with her father is out in the boat" alludes to her final book of poetry, *The Awful Rowing Toward God*, published after she took her own life in 1974.

 Development began with percussion tracks recorded by Djalma Corrêa in Brazil.
 During one recording session, the whole song was accidentally played back ten percent slower, giving the Brazilian percussion a grainy quality that became part of the track's hypnotic, dreamlike character.
 Gabriel was obsessive about getting the right bass part — longtime collaborator Tony Levin couldn't provide what "fit the picture," so Larry Klein was brought in.
 Through a meticulous process of subtraction, layers of piano and saxophone were removed until only the essentials remained.

 Gabriel managed to build something haunting and beautiful from an idea so dark and lonely.
 NME listed it as one of the "10 Most Depressing Songs Ever," describing it as a "beautifully produced number" and concluding that "it isn't until you're a few listens in that you understand how devastating the whole thing is."

-*So* (1986) was Gabriel's commercial breakthrough — the album that gave the world "Sledgehammer," "In Your Eyes," and "Big Time."
-But "Mercy Street" is its dark heart, the track that reminds you this is an artist who had always been drawn to difficult, uncomfortable subjects.
-The contrast between the exuberant pop of the singles and the devastating intimacy of "Mercy Street" is part of what makes *So* such a rich, complex record — it's not just a pop album that happens to contain a dark song, but an album that insists pop and darkness can coexist without either diminishing the other.

-Peter Gabriel (born 1950, Chobham, Surrey) co-founded Genesis at school in 1967 and served as their theatrical, conceptually ambitious frontman until leaving in 1975.
-His solo career has been marked by a restless eclecticism — world music, art rock, film scoring, technology — and a willingness to take enormous commercial risks.
-He founded the WOMAD festival, built Real World Studios, and helped pioneer the use of world music influences in Western pop.
-The end of "Mercy Street" was very intense when Gabriel pe

 ### Murmuration
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Mercy Street](#mercy-street) · [New Moon →](#new-moon)</sub>